zoews/zoews.github.io/_posts/2018-08-08-sexual harassment.md

 <!--more-->

 When I had the opportunity to propose an individual project for my Data Manipulation & Analysis course, I petitioned successfully to build something around the sexual harassment data.
 This post describes my semester-long attempt to use the toolkit of natural language processing and machine learning - specifically, the tools of **topic modeling** and **text classification** - hand-in-hand with a reflexive process of generating, challenging, and revising research questions.
-It also describes something that I have been seeking within my own studies and work in the realms of data: a critical data science approach that challenges systems of power, and highlights rather than flattens individual experience.
+It also describes my ongoing process of finding someething deeper: a critical data science approach that challenges systems of power, and highlights rather than flattens individual experience.

 ### The tl;dr:

 I'm going to take a bit to describe this journey below.
 If you don't have the time to wade through with me, here are the **key findings of my analysis**:

--   Topic modeling of sexual harassment reports surfaces several recurring elements within reports: the supervisor/mentor relationships, common spaces like the research lab, ongoing “pressuring” and “grooming” behaviors by faculty members, and devastating impacts on individual lives.
+-   Topic modeling draws our attention to recurring elements of the reports: the supervisor/mentor relationships, common spaces like the research lab, ongoing “pressuring” and “grooming” behaviors by perpetrators, and the interrelationship of physical/mental/emotional/career impacts on individual lives.

 -   Specifically, topic modeling encourages us to ask: what is the domain of places, relationships, and interactions at play in these incidents?
 What may we have failed to include or anticipate in our data collectionn strategies?

 -   If we collect information about institutional responses, or description of the incident itself, we can predict with \~80% accuracy whether the target will eventually “quit” or “leave” their career/academia/etc. in the long run.
-Non-responses from institutions, descriptions of bosses and supervisors, and descriptions of spaces like “office” and “lab” are among the most predictive of a left/quit outcome.
+Non-responses from institutions are among the most predictive of a left/quit outcome (although this method does not, in itself, establish the direction or causality of such a relationship).

 -   Building a predictive model doesn’t have to be a means to an end.
 Rather, it gives us an opportunity to assess which features of our data are most powerful when making those predictions, and in doing so, helps us to identify potential correlations to focus on in subsequent investigations.